joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-csharp/lab/Exercise 01 - Set up.md

 **To complete these exercises, you will need a login to a Microsoft 365 subscription with permission to upload applications.
 The following instructions will explain how to get one.**

-**To complete Exercise 3, the account must also be licensed for Microsoft Copilot for Microsoft 365.**
+**To complete Exercise 3, the account must also be licensed for Microsoft 365 Copilot.**

 If this is a new tenant, it's a good idea to log into the [Microsoft 365 page](https://office.com) at [https://office.com](https://office.com) before beginning.
 Depending on how the tenant is configured, you may be asked to set up multi-factor authentication.
 Ensure you can access Microsoft Teams and Microsoft Outlook before proceeding.